 A new study indicated that the coronavirus could impact over 5 million businesses worldwide.
 Dun & Bradstreet research found that "51,000 companies worldwide, 163 of which are in the Fortune 1000, have one or more direct or 'Tier 1' suppliers in the (primary China) impacted region."

-Moody's just lowered its global growth forecasts by two-tenths of a percentage point, expecting the G-20 economies to collectively grow at Coronavirus15ban annual rate of 2.4% in 2020, with China slipping to 5.2% (from 6%).
+Moody's just lowered its global growth forecasts by two-tenths of a percentage point, expecting the G-20 economies to collectively grow at an annual rate of 2.4% in 2020, with China slipping to 5.2% (from 6%).
 The Chinese economy currently represents 20% of global GDP (Gross Domestic Product).

 The following top five major sectors account for more than 80% of businesses within the impacted China provinces: services, wholesale trade, manufacturing, financial services, and retail.
 Forty-nine percent of the companies with subsidiaries in the impacted regions are headquartered in Hong Kong, 19% in USA, 12% in Japan, and 5% in Germany.